Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier

-where $\left\vert\zeta\right\rangle =\int dp\zeta_{p}(p_{0},x_{0})b_{p}^{\dagger}(0)\left\vert 0\right\rangle $ represents the initial electron wavepacket centered at $x_{0}$ with mean momentum $p_{0}$; for definiteness we take $\zeta_{p} (p_{0},x_{0})\propto e^{-\Delta^{2}(p-p_{0})^{2}-ipx_{0}/\hbar}$ corresponding to a Gaussian wavepacket of width $\Delta$, similarly to previous works dealing with the Klein paradox due to a potential step \cite{grobe2004,keitel2009}.
-The resonant barrier condition (which holds for a rectangular barrier, corresponding to the potential slope parameter $\epsilon \rightarrow0$) is obtained by maximizing the transmitted Dirac current relative to the incident one ($k$ is an integer).\ In the first quantized approach, this means that the transmission amplitude $T(p_{0})$ for stationary solutions of the Dirac equation is unity, so that if the wavepacket is sufficiently narrow in momentum, it will nearly entirely tunnel through the barrier \cite{alkhateeb2021}.
+(which holds for a rectangular barrier, corresponding to the potential slope parameter $\epsilon \rightarrow0$) is obtained by maximizing the transmitted Dirac current relative to the incident one ($k$ is an integer).\ In the first quantized approach, this means that the transmission amplitude $T(p_{0})$ for stationary solutions of the Dirac equation is unity, so that if the wavepacket is sufficiently narrow in momentum, it will nearly entirely tunnel through the barrier \cite{alkhateeb2021}.

 However in the present more fundamental second quantized framework, the incoming electron interplays with the particles created by the supercritical potential.
-The electronic spatial density given by Eq. (\ref{densy}) can be shown to take the form, by using Eqs. (\ref{field1})-(\ref{bogu2}), $\rho_{el} =\left\langle 0\right\vert \Psi_{el}^{\dagger}\Psi _{el}\left\vert 0\right\rangle +\rho_{el}^{\zeta}$ where
+The electronic spatial density given by Eq. (\ref{densy}) can be shown \cite{SP} to take the form, by using Eqs. (\ref{field1})-(\ref{bogu2}), $\rho_{el} =\left\langle 0\right\vert \Psi_{el}^{\dagger}\Psi _{el}\left\vert 0\right\rangle +\rho_{el}^{\zeta}$ where

 gives the evolution of the wavepacket density.
 Inside the barrier the electron density vanishes (hence there is no electron wavepacket) and the positron density reads

 where the last term